-The Institute's mission has three sides: research, training, and outreach.
+The Institute's mission has the same three sides as its encompassing parent institution, the Center for Mind and Culture – research, training, and outreach.

 Here is a video introduction to IBCSR.